xinwhyi/yolo-tf2/README.md

 ## **YoloV4 support**
-As models currently load from .cfg files directly, YoloV4 is supported the configuration file needs to be supplied and the model is loaded, as there are technical issues encountered with the loss function, only inference using DarkNet weights for YoloV4 is currently supported. the configuration file needs to be supplied and the model is loaded and ready for usage.
+As models currently load from .cfg files directly, YoloV4 is supported the configuration file needs to be supplied and the model is loaded. ready for usage (training-evaluation-detection).

 ### **tensorflow 2.2 & keras functional api**

-This program leverages features that were introduced in tensorflow 2.0
+This program leverages features that were introduced in tensorflow 2.x
 including:

 * **Eager execution:** an imperative programming environment that evaluates operations immediately,